OctopusDeploy/docs/docs/shared-content/projects/deployment-process/add-step-to-process.include.md

 If you're looking for example deployments, see the [Deploying Applications examples](/docs/deployments/index.md).

 4. Give the step a short memorable name.
-5. The **Execution Plan** tells the step where to run.
+5. The **Execution Location** tells the step where to run.
 Depending on the type of step you are configuring the options will vary:

   - [Worker Pool](/docs/infrastructure/workers/worker-pools.md)
   - Worker Pool on behalf of roles